 Sampling and Stable Isotopes

 A general ecology laboratory course with 21 registered students obtained 26 biological samples from the catch-and-release area of the Taylor River below Taylor Park Reservoir, CO, in February, 2019 (Table 1).
 These biological samples spanned a wide taxonomic breadth, and could be categorized under multiple trophic levels.
 One sample was omitted from further analysis because it did not meet the minimum size requirements, and others collected by different groups were pooled to ensure minimum size requirements were met as well as to reduce costs.
-Thus, a total of 19 samples were submitted for stable isotopes analyses at ISU’s SIPERG Laboratory, and those results are provided herein (Table 2).
+Thus, a total of 19 samples were submitted for stable isotope analyses at ISU’s SIPERG Laboratory, and those results are provided herein (Table 2).
 In brief, corrected 13C ranged from -17.5385‰ to -29.5126‰, and corrected 15N ranged from 8.4066‰ to 49.2551‰ (Table 2).

 Data Analyses